-All licensed child care centres and home child care agencies that opened before March 31, 2023 are eligible to apply for wage enhancement/HCCEG funding for 202324.
-All newly opened, expanded or licensed child care centres and home child care agencies with staffing changes are eligible to apply for wage enhancement/HCCEG funding in the same year the program begins operations.
+All licensed child care centres and home child care agencies that opened before March 31, 2024 are eligible to apply for WEG/HCCEG funding for 2024-25.
+All newly opened, expanded or licensed child care centres and home child care agencies with staffing changes are eligible to apply for WEG/HCCEG funding in the same year the program begins operations.